minprog/webapps/projects/3 pizza/content.md

 Make sure you installed Python (Instruction for [Windows](/installation/Windows) and [macOS](/installation/macOS)).

-To try running your first Flask
+To try running your first Django application:
-application:

 Open "Git Bash" on Windows or the "Terminal" on macOS or Linux.